austincv/austincv.github.io/_posts/2015-7-2-Setting-up-this-blog.md

 ![git clone ](/images/gitclone.png "Click on the +, move to Clone tab and click on your repo and Clone")

-Now you are all set to serve your website locally
+Now you are all set to serve your website locally.
 Open up the command prompt and type the following.

 Remember to change ```C:\Users\Austin\Documents\GitHub\austincv.github.io``` with the path where you have put your repository